Disarmament of Hezbollah: United Nations Security Council Resolution 1701 (2006)

-Resolution 1701 was created after the 2006 Lebanon War between Hezbollah and Israel, once again this resolution reiterated the call for the disarmament of all armed groups in Lebanon, and called for the deployment of the Lebanese army and United Nations Interim Force in Lebanon (UNIFIL) in southern Lebanon.
+Resolution 1701 was created after the 2006 Lebanon War between Hezbollah and Israel.
+Once again, this resolution reiterated the call for the disarmament of all armed groups in Lebanon, and called for the deployment of the Lebanese army and United Nations Interim Force in Lebanon (UNIFIL) in southern Lebanon.

 Economic aspect

 In October 2024, the Financial Action Task Force (FATF) placed Lebanon on its grey list, citing serious shortcomings in combating money laundering and terrorist financing.
 This designation subjects Lebanon to increased international monitoring and pressure to implement urgent financial reforms.
 The decision comes amid a deep and prolonged economic crisis that began in 2019, worsened by the COVID-19 pandemic and the devastating 2020 Beirut port explosion.
 With its banking sector in collapse and a growing reliance on cash transactions, Lebanon has struggled to regulate financial flows effectively.

-The FATF has pointed out key concerns, Lebanon has a weak court system that is influenced by politics, and the government hasn't done enough to stop money going to terrorist groups connected to local militias.
+The FATF has pointed out key concerns.
+Lebanon has a weak court system that is influenced by politics, and the government hasn't done enough to stop money from going to terrorist groups connected to local militias.
 Being placed on the "grey list" has serious effects: it scares away foreign investors, makes it harder for people to send or receive money from abroad, and increases paperwork and costs for Lebanese banks.
 This listing shows that Lebanon urgently needs to improve its rules and systems to fight money laundering and terrorism funding, in order to rebuild trust with the global financial community.
-This is directly connected to Hezbollah as the FATF grey listing of Lebanon as it has a significant role in both Lebanon's political system and its financial environment, which the FATF and international authorities identify as major obstacles to effective anti-money laundering and counter-terrorism financing (AML/CFT) enforcement.
+This is directly connected to Hezbollah as the FATF grey listing of Lebanon, as it has a significant role in both Lebanon's political system and its financial environment, which the FATF and international authorities identify as major obstacles to effective anti-money laundering and counter-terrorism financing (AML/CFT) enforcement.